Australian Industry Greenhouse Network

 Kingston, Australia

-Climate Lobbying Overview: Australian Industry Greenhouse Network (AIGN) appears to have mixed support for climate policy in its top-line communications.
+Climate Policy Engagement Overview: Australian Industry Greenhouse Network (AIGN) appears to have mixed support for climate policy in its top-line communications.
 It also appears to have mixed positions on specific climate-related regulations and limited engagement with the energy transition.

 Top-line Messaging on Climate Policy: AIGN shows mixed support for climate policy in its top-line messaging.
 AIGN appears to support the goals of the Paris Agreement and achieving carbon neutrality by 2050 in its comments on the Safeguard Mechanism Reforms in September 2022.
 However, support for government regulations by AIGN has repeatedly been qualified by stating that the regulations should not affect national or regional competitiveness, evidence of which can be found in AIGN’s comments on both the Climate Change Bill in August 2022 and Victoria’s 2035 GHG target in June 2022.
 The Climate Change Austhority reported in March 2020 that AIGN supported the use of Kyoto carry-over credits to meet Australia's emissions reduction commitment, thus weakening the overall ambition of the target.